Investing 101

 Lower cost

 Since index investing is efficient and doesn’t require extra research, it usually has lower fees.
-Over the long run, that means you may be able to keep more of your earnings.
+Over the long run, that means you may be able to keep more of your money.

 index investing Diversification